Reel in a Good Time: Exploring the Cook Islands’ Gin-Colored Waters and Hooking the Elusive Bonefish

 Yet, here I am hitting the gin-colored waters of the Cook Islands to test chance once again, hopeful I might catch a fish this time around, also figuring the worst-case scenario will be enjoying a day out on the ocean in paradise.

-These are just a few notes I grasp as my pro guide and master fisherman, Ian Dollery, rattles off more than a dozen tips en route to the well-known local’s fishing site, a sandbar off of One Foot island.
+These are just a few notes I grasp as my pro guide and master bonefishing fisherman, Ian Dollery, rattles off more than a dozen tips en route to the well-known local’s fishing site, a sandbar off of One Foot island.

 I strain to see what he’s talking about when Anne, another novice fishing hopeful, inquires if it is indeed a bonefish.
 Not quite, as we learn that it is a more common but similar-looking fish called the trevally.

-We pluck soggy sea cucumbers from the shallows as kids would; a light squeeze turns them into makeshift squirt guns.
-We banter how it is possible these odd sea creatures can vomit their insides out and survive, turn gleeful when bashful sand crabs untuck from inside their shells, and pose for photo ops against nature’s backdrop – a nearby motu ringed by crystalline waters – while almost forgetting we’re there to learn to bonefish.
+We pluck soggy sea cucumbers from the shallows as kids would; a light squeeze turns them into makeshift squirt guns, and banter how it is possible these odd sea creatures can vomit their insides out and survive.
+We then turn gleeful when bashful sand crabs untuck from inside their shells, and pose for photo ops against nature’s backdrop – a nearby motu ringed by crystalline waters – while almost forgetting we’re there to learn to bonefish.

 Empty-handed in the end, the elusive bonefish’s tough-to-snag reputation remains intact, but somehow I’ve decided that however luck may play its part in the fishing world, it’s not just about having enough good fortune to catch one – it’s about the adventures that happen along the way.